benanne/benanne.github.io/about.md

 <!-- share: true -->
 ---

 My name is Sander Dieleman.
-I'm a PhD student in the [Reservoir Lab](http://reslab.elis.ugent.be/) at [Ghent University](http://www.ugent.be/) in Belgium.
+I'm a research scientist at [Google DeepMind](http://deepmind.com/) in London, UK.
+I'm also a PhD student in the [Reservoir Lab](http://reslab.elis.ugent.be/) at [Ghent University](http://www.ugent.be/) in Belgium.
 On this blog, I mostly write about machine learning, deep learning, music information retrieval (MIR) and recommender systems.

-My research is on learning hierarchical representations of musical audio signals for classification and recommendation, with a focus on *[deep learning](http://en.wikipedia.org/wiki/Deep_learning)* and *feature learning*.
+My PhD research is on learning hierarchical representations of musical audio signals for classification and recommendation, with a focus on *[deep learning](http://en.wikipedia.org/wiki/Deep_learning)* and *feature learning*.
 More information can be found on the [Research](/research) page.
+I hope to defend my thesis in a few months.

 In my spare time, I maintain [got-djent.com](http://got-djent.com/), a non-profit community portal website for fans of *[djent](http://en.wikipedia.org/wiki/Djent)*, an emerging trend in progressive metal music.